MattMills/stellarstellaris-win/README.md

 ## Current State

-Currently this hooks:
+Game bugs patched:
+ * Hull/Shield/Armor Regen overflow

+Debug logging added:
  * CEvent::ExecuteActual
  * CEffect::ExecuteActual
  * CRandomInListEffect::ExecuteActual
+ * CEveryInListEffect::ExecuteActual
+ * COnActionDatabase::PerformEvent

- in order to dump debug data to a new log file (stellarstellaris-debug.log in the normal directory [example file as of 8/24/2022 here](docs/example-stellarstellaris-debug.log.txt)).
+ in order to dump debug data to a new log file (stellarstellaris-debug.log in the normal directory [example file as of 9/14/2022 here](docs/example-stellarstellaris-debug.log.txt)).

+## Install/Using:

  Compiled windows executables are available in Github workflows/actions as build artifacts, download the zip file, extract it somewhere, start Stellaris and run stellar-loader.exe

+ This will load the DLL into the currently running game, it must be run every time the game is restarted to use it.

+ NOTE: There is not currently any protection against loading the patch into game memory more than once at a time; this may cause weirdness.

+## Compatibility:

+Currently, there are no compatibility issues, the loader can be run at any time during a game, and can be removed by restarting the game without any issue (although obviously any patched bugs will return).

 ## Support discord: